UniversityOfHelsinkiCS/sis-kurki-integration/README.md

 2. Build the docker image by running `docker-compose up --build`.

-3. Once database is running (indicated by log message `Database ready to use.
+3. Once database is running (indicated by the log message `Database ready to use.
 Enjoy! ;)` in the `kurki-db` container), connect to the `sis-kurki-integration` container:

 ```
 docker exec -it sis-kurki-integration /bin/bash